PLATINUM2023

 We work with educators to identify vulnerable students, create Student Support Plans and serve as case managers for each student.

-In this model, our youth development and social work professionals build trusted relationships with students via activities such as: academic, career and college support; mentoring and social-emotional, positive behavior and leadership workshops; Restorative Justice practices; and parent engagement.
+In this model, our youth development professionals build trusted relationships with students via activities such as: academic, career and college support; mentoring and social-emotional learning; leadership workshops; Restorative Justice practices; and parent engagement.

 A 2012 economic modeling study funded by Annie E. Casey Foundation, Edna McConnell Clark Foundation and Capital One found that each $1 invested in the CIS program in California returned $38.40 in public and private benefits.